adbar/trafilatura/README.rst

 ~~~~~~~~~~~~~~~~~~

-If you use Trafilatura in your research or projects, we kindly ask you to cite our work.
-This helps us to continue developing and improving the tool.
-Here's how you can cite Trafilatura:
+If you use Trafilatura in your research or projects, we kindly ask you to cite this work, here is how:

 .. image:: https://img.shields.io/badge/DOI-10.18653%2Fv1%2F2021.acl--demo.15-blue
     :target: https://aclanthology.org/2021.acl-demo.15/